jwzhanggy/tinyBIG/docs/guides/quick_start.md

     ```

 ???+ note "Built-in image data transformation"
-    Note: the images loaded with the `tinybig.data.mnist` will have a built-in method to flatten and normalize the MNIST images from tensors of size $28 \times 28$ into vectors of length $784$ via `torchvision.transforms`:
+    Note: the `tinybig.data.mnist` has a built-in method to flatten and normalize the MNIST images from tensors of size $28 \times 28$ into vectors of length $784$ via `torchvision.transforms`:
     ```python linenums="1"
     transform = torchvision.transforms.Compose([
         transforms.ToTensor(),